michaelloudermilk/ml/Device-log-Troubleshooting.md

      Jul 29 11:24:11 udapi-bridge[790]: connection error (localhost:443): HS: ACCEPT missing

 Devices use [WebSocket Secure connection](https://en.wikipedia.org/wiki/WebSocket) aka WSS for communication with UNMS.
 Therefore you have to configure your proxy to handle websocket communication with TLS properly on its public-https-port.
+There is recommended configuration for [Nginx](https://github.com/Ubiquiti-App/UNMS/wiki/Nginx-reverse-proxy-example)

 # UNMS terminates device connection